-An increasing number of cyber attacks are being designed to take advantage of human behavior rather than flaws in hardware or software.
-Email remains the primary weak link for most individuals as attackers target our natural curiosity, our desire to be helpful, love of a bargain, or even time constraints.
+An increasing number of cyber-attacks are designed to take advantage of human behavior rather than flaws in hardware or software.
+Email security remains the primary weak link for most individuals as attackers target our natural curiosity, our desire to be helpful, love of a bargain, or even time constraints.
 It is important to remain vigilant when checking email, especially those that contain attachments, links, or messages that suggest dire actions if you don’t act.
 Messages with content related to suspending your account(s), notifying you that your inbox is full, or an alert about a package delivery are all examples of emails in which you may want to apply further scrutiny.

 Suspicious emails such as these may prompt users to enter login credentials which hackers used to gain unauthorized access to your email.
 To mitigate your risk:

 - Evaluate your email privacy settings and if possible, enable multi-factor authentication;